Piqray (Alpelisib)

 Frequently Asked Questions

-If you forget to take Piqray, you can still take it immediately after food up to 9 hours after your normal time.
-If more than 9 hours have passed, skip that day’s dose and take your next dose at the usual time.
-Never take a double dose.
+If you miss a dose, take it within 9 hours after your usual time.
+If more than 9 hours have passed, skip the missed dose.

 Important Disclaimer